Lacoste: Brand management

 In the early 1950s, Bernard Lacoste teamed up with David Crystal, who at the time owned Izod, to produce Izod Lacoste clothing.
 In the 1970s and 1980s, it was extremely popular with teenagers who called the shirts simply Izod.
 While the union was both profitable and popular, Izod Lacoste's parent company (Crystal Brands, Inc.) was saddled with debt from other business ventures.
 When attempts to separate Izod and Lacoste to create revenue did not alleviate the debt, Crystal sold his half of Lacoste back to the French and Izod was sold to Van Heusen.

 However, starting in 2000, with the hiring of a new fashion designer Christophe Lemaire, Lacoste began to take over control of its brand name and logo, reining in their branding arrangements.
 Currently, Lacoste has once again returned to the elite status it held before a brand management crisis circa 1990.

-Lacoste was involved in a long-standing dispute over its logo with Hong Kong-based sportswear company Crocodile Garments.
+Lacoste was involved in a long-standing dispute over its logo with Hong Kong–based sportswear company Crocodile Garments.
 At the time, Lacoste used a crocodile logo that faced right (registered in France in 1933) while Crocodile used one that faced left (registered in various Asian countries in the 1940s and 1950s).
-Lacoste tried to block an application from Crocodile to register its logo in China during the 1990s, the dispute ending in a settlement.
+Lacoste tried to block an application from Crocodile to register its logo in China during the 1990s, and the dispute ended in a settlement.
 As part of the agreement, Crocodile agreed to change its logo, which now sports scalier skin, bigger eyes and a tail that rises vertically.

+Lacoste was involved in a 20-year legal battle over its logo with Singapore’s Crocodile International The Supreme Court of the Philippines released a November 6, 2023 ruling stating that there was no confusing similarity between the two crocodile trademarks.
+In deciding in favor of Singapore’s Crocodile International Pte.
+Ltd. against Lacoste, the Court held that there is no evidence of fraud or public confusion, as it underscored the importance of free market.